 So, yes, remarkably similar symptoms really, apart from the heart problems, massive internal bleeding, haemorrhages from every orifice and wotnot.
 Oh, and the fact that the two diseases are caused by completely different viruses.

 Gail Derin is a herbalist and acupuncturist who also does Ericksonian hypnotherapy and NLP coaching.
 Her doctorate is in TCM, therefore worthless.
 She too has bugger-all in the way of scientific qualifications and seems never to have been near a research lab.
 Vickie Menear is a homeopath (therefore also not a doctor) who decided as a student at the Hahnemann Institute that the symptoms of Ebola on paper looked remarkably like the symptoms of the 1914 ‘flu virus on paper.
 Well, they would.
 Ebola apparently starts out resembling a very nasty dose of ‘flu.
-This lead to a number of quacks and conspiraloons concluding they are the same thing.
+This led to a number of quacks and assimilated conspiraloons concluding they are the same thing.
 In the case of the conspiraloons, of course, it’s been taken as further proof that the New World Order is out to destroy the population.
 Do I need to give links?